 The heating section for each size unit is designed and approved for heating operation within the temperature-rise range stamped on the unit rating plate.

-Table 9 shows the approved temperature rise range for each heating input, and the air delivery cfm at various temperature rises for a given external static pressure.
+Table 9 show the approved temperature rise range for each heating input, and the air delivery CFM at various temperature rises for a given external static pressure.
 The heating operation airflow must produce a temperature rise that falls within the approved range.
+For single phase units only, "High" blower speed is for high static cooling only and must not be used for gas heating speed.